jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

 Select automated code-scanning tools based on the software composition of your project.
 One tool may not be enough.
 If no free and open-source tools are available, see if you can get a free trial version for a few days

  **SNYK** - Uses real time semantic code analysis based on machine learning to determine code issues such as dead code, type inference, data flow issues, API misuse, and type mismatches for Java, JavaScript, TypeScript, and Python.

+ **CodeQL** - GitHub's built in code analysis tool for finding vulnerabilites and bugs in codebases.
+It supports JavaScript/Typescript, Python, and Ruby, which are the languages used by Canvas LMS.
+The tool can be easily integrated to most codebases and can be setup to run throughout the CI/CD pipeline.

 ### Anticipated Challenges